-- Acknowledgment Form Or Acknowledgment of Electronic Distribution of Student Handbook, - Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information. - Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education (if you choose to restrict the release of information to these entities), and - Consent/Opt-Out Form for participation in third-party surveys. - Agreement for Acceptable Use of Electronic Communications System - Drug-Testing Consent Form
+- Acknowledgment of Electronic Distribution of Student Handbook, - Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, - Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education (if you choose to restrict the release of information to these entities), and - Consent/Opt-Out Form for participation in third-party surveys. - Agreement for Acceptable Use of Electronic Communications System - Drug-Testing Consent Form - Parent Notification regarding e-cigarette/vaping form

-[See Objecting to the Release of Directory Information on page 23 and Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation on page 24 for more information.]
+[See Objecting to the Release of Directory Information on page 20 and Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation on page 21 for more information.]